 What is Hodgkin lymphoma?

 Hodgkin lymphoma is a cancer of your lymphatic system, which is part of the immune system.
-Read more about the lymphatic system.

-Around 150 people are diagnosed with Hodgkin Lymphoma in Ireland each year.
+About 150 people are diagnosed with Hodgkin Lymphoma in Ireland each year.

 Lymphoma happens when lymphocyte white blood cells grow in an abnormal way.
 The abnormal cells start to collect in your lymphatic system, particularly the lymph nodes.
 This causes swellings, known as lymphomas.